-Non-profit organizations face challenges that other types of organizations do not.
-Due to their membership and operational model, a non-profit will typically operate with limited staff and tight budgets.
-With these constraints, it can be hard to maintain an effective paper office space.
+Nonprofit organizations face challenges that other types of organizations do not.
+Due to their membership and operational model, a nonprofit will typically operate with limited staff and tight budgets.
+It can be hard to maintain an adequate paper office space with these constraints.
 Document management systems provide a secure way to manage documents in your organization’s workflow, saving you time and money!

 Here are four benefits we found when adopting a Document management system for non profit organizations:

 Managing contacts can be time-consuming and daunting, with many interactions from varied sources.
 Entering each contact into your database one at a time takes up precious hours of workforce with no visible progress to show for it.
 A Cloud-Based DMS will benefit a nonprofit organization’s file cabinets by collecting all the data through scanning, consolidating it in an accessible place, eliminating any human error and providing document security.

 DMS software is not just a digital documents storage and retrieval system; it also automates repetitive processes with a unique feature called electronic workflow.
 Instead of distributing physical documents manually, the user can set up the system to distribute them to the right person based on various parameters.
 The user can also create a workflow to remind managers to approve an invoice or purchase order.

 Nonprofit version control is staffed by volunteers that leave regularly.
 Nonprofits without the oversight of documents can be prone to tampering, but these electronic documents offer solutions with limited permissions for user credentials.

 Nonprofit organizations have minimal staff and budgets, making the systems an affordable option for those in need.
 A popular way for nonprofits to work more efficiently on minimal